mightymercado/Very-Fast-Lights-Out-Solver/README.md

 7. Queue is implemented via circular array.
 I predetermined the maximum size.

 8. I store paths from any board to empty board by storing the toggles between the two states.
 Since there are only 25 toggles, I can use a byte (unsigned char) to store these.

+#Performance
+The BFS finished in 1.57-1.6 seconds on my i3 2nd gen machine.